Parashat Ki Tissa

 Ki Tissa 39 Days Of Silence

-After the calf is detroyed, Moses attempts to rebuild the relationship between God and the Jews.
+After the calf is destroyed, Moses attempts to rebuild the relationship between God and the Jews.
 The Torah describes how Moshe prays for forty days for forgiveness for the People.
-Yet it’s only on the 40th day that Hashem answer, “I forgive the People.”
+Yet it’s only on the 40th day that Hashem answers, “I forgive the People.”

 Imagine the relief.
 Moses has prayed longer than any other living person and his prayers have been answered.
 Moses will then go up the mountain and receive the second set of tablets.

 When we read the story, most of us focus on the fact, that Moses was successful in his prayers.
-However the far bigger story was the 39 days that he prayed and was met with silence.
-How many of us would have maintain our conviction, our motivation, our concentration or our dedication to pray for 39 days, without receiving an answer?
-I doubt that any of us would have a been able to maintain this for 4 days let alone 40 days!
+However, the far bigger story was the 39 days that he prayed and was met with silence.
+How many of us would have maintained our conviction, our motivation, our concentration or our dedication to pray for 39 days, without receiving an answer?
+I doubt that any of us would have been able to maintain this for 4 days let alone 40 days!

 Parshat Ki Tissa: Remaining Focused

 This is the real story.
-The ability to maintain one’s focus even in the absence of response.
-Moses, I am sure, would have suffered self doubt.
+The ability to maintain one’s focus even in the absence of a response.
+Moses, I am sure, would have suffered self-doubt.
 Maybe it was over.
-The great experiment of taking a people from slavery and freeing them, had failed.
+The great experiment of taking a people from slavery and freeing them had failed.
 They were doomed to be lost in the sands of the Sinai desert.

 The lesson for us is clear.
 Results take time, they do not happen overnight.